viperleed/viperleed/doc/content/files/input/displacements/geodelta.rst

 The values on the right are interpreted as range of displacements in Ångström.
-How atoms are addressed on the left is described on the main :ref:`DISPLACEMENTS<DISPLACEMENTS>`  page.
+How atoms are addressed on the left is described on the main :ref:`DISPLACEMENTS` page.
 However, The GEO_DELTA block contains one additional value on the left, which defines the *direction* of the displacement, as described below.

 When multiple searches are executed consecutively or in a loop, the